itamarst/numba/docs/source/developer/contributing.rst

 Then create an environment with the right dependencies::

-   $ conda create -n numbaenv python=3.8 llvmlite numpy scipy jinja2 cffi
+   $ conda create -n numbaenv python=3.8 llvmlite numpy scipy jinja2 cffi opt_einsum

 .. note::
    This installs an environment based on Python 3.8, but you can of course